cynfinity/git-solo-exercise/readme.md

 Only fill in the blank.
 What _______ you to learn Computer Science?
 Now, answer the full question #1, here.
 How do you approach problem-solving?
+What aspects of programming bring out your interest and/or positivity?